Patricia Witherspoon Research Award

 Deadline

-Selections notifications will be sent out by May 31, 2024.
+Selections notifications will be sent out week of May 26, 2025.

 Kayee Zhou is a Ph.D.
 Candidate in Public Policy with an MPA and MA in Political Science.
 As a social science scholar, she possesses interdisciplinary training in both quantitative and qualitative research methodologies, with expertise in causal inference, structural equation modeling, survey analysis, network analysis, and machine learning in text analysis, as well as conducting interviews and focus groups.
 Her research interests focus on immigration and immigrant policies, race, ethnicity and identity politics, governance, and the public policies of China.